Reidemeister torsion form on character varieties: Abstract

 \section{Abstract}

-In this paper we aim to study the Reidemeister torsion as a differential form on the character variety $X(M)$ of a compact oriented 3-manifold $M$ with toric boundary.
-As soon as a component $X$ of $X(M)$ is one dimensional, we define the smooth projective model of a double cover of $X$, namely the augmented variety $Y$, and we compute the vanishing order of the Reidemeister torsion at any point of $Y$.
-In fact, it occurs at three distinct kind of points of $Y$ : singular finite points, intersection points with the "component of reducible type", and "ideal" points.
-We show that in the first case, the vanishing order is related with the type of singularity we encounter, in the second case we relate it with the Alexander module of $M$, and in the third case we bound the vanishing order by the Euler characteristic of an incompressible surface associated to the ideal point by the Culler-Shalen theory.
+In this paper we define the adjoint Reidemeister torsion as a differential form on the character variety of a compact oriented 3-manifold with toral boundary, and prove it defines a rational volume form.
+Then we show that the torsion form has poles only at singular points of the character variety.
+In fact, if the singular point corresponds to a reducible character, we show that the torsion has no pole under a generic hypothesis on the Alexander polynomial, else we relate the order of the pole with the type of singularity.
+Finally we consider the ideal points added after compactification of the character variety.
+We bound the vanishing order of the torsion by the Euler characteristic of an essential surface associated to the ideal point by the Culler-Shalen theory.
+As a corollary we obtain an unexpected relation between the topology of those surfaces and the topology of the character variety.